xytyz/BashGPT/README.md

 # BashGPT

-Project that aims to integrate Chatgpt to bash terminal along with featuring a CTS log file debugger and DRC report summarizer
+Project that aims to integrate Chatgpt to bash terminal along with featuring a CTS log file debugger.